alberlab/pgs/docs/faq.rst

 #.
 What is TAD and how to get it for PGS run?
-    TAD (Topologically Associating Domain) is a continuous genomic region within wich interact relatively frequently, whereas interactions across a TAD boundary occur relatively infrequently.
+    TAD (Topologically Associating Domain) is a continuous genomic region within which interact relatively frequently, whereas interactions across a TAD boundary occur relatively infrequently.
 Depending on the genome, their size can vary from tens of kb to a few Mb.
 We think this is a good chromosomal unit for 3D models.
 There are many TAD calling algorithm out there you can use.
 Ours is pretty much simple and quick, it's called `TopDom <https://doi.org/10.1093/nar/gkv1505>`_ and can be `downloaded here <http://zhoulab.usc.edu/TopDom>`_.

 #.
 How many structures do I need to generate?